 Balloch Castle Country Park lies on the southeast shores of Loch Lomond, on the northern edge of Balloch, 20 miles north of Glasgow.
 The park itself comprises 200 acres of semi-natural and ornamental woodland, open parkland, formal gardens, meadow, play parks and shoreline.
 It is located directly on the south-east shores of Loch Lomond, on the northern edge of Balloch.

 The park is quintessentially a 19th century private estate, developed as a park at the beginning of the 20th century.
 Its design and layout has remained largely unaltered since 1800, at the time the current castle was built.
-In the park you can explore the Fairy Glen, Chinese Garden, Pleasure Grounds, Quarry Pond, Kitchen Garden, Secret Garden, Woodlands and Parklands.
-Public toilets are available at Balloch Castle from 09.30am to 3.00pm every day.
+In the park you can explore the Fairy Glen, Castle Garden, Pleasure Grounds, Kitchen Garden, Secret Garden, Woodlands and Parklands.
+Public toilets are available at Balloch Castle from 09.00am to 2.30pm every day.

 A 'Fairy Trail' has also been established in the park by Patrick Muir which utilises the stumps of trees which have had to be felled.